-Accessing application logs in the context of APM metrics has consistently been one of our most requested capabilities because it’s critical for efficiently troubleshooting performance issues.
-However, until now, developers have had to manually request access to specific hosts and configure non-standard log forwarding to collect application logs separate from their APM metrics, traces, and events.
+Accessing application logs in the context of application performance monitoring (APM) metrics has consistently been one of our most requested capabilities because it’s critical for efficiently troubleshooting performance issues.
+But until our new updated APM agents, developers had to manually request access to specific hosts and configure non-standard log forwarding to collect application logs separate from their APM metrics, traces, and events.

 - Eliminate manual log configuration and maintenance necessary to collect and forward logs to New Relic without a dedicated log forwarder or lengthy manual configurations